TechnicJelle/CMGT_GraduationReport/report.typ

 And so, my main research question is:
 #align(center)[_
 	Can I develop a good start for a flexible,\
-	yet performant cross-platform GPU API abstraction?
+	yet performant cross-platform @gpu-api abstraction?
 _]

 === Sub-questions

 As part of this research, there are a few sub-questions that also need to be answered:
-- Which GPU API should I start with abstracting?
+- Which @gpu-api should I start with abstracting?
 - How should I test?
 - How can I make it faster?

 == Requirements and Constraints

 The goal of the LLRI is to:
-- Be portable to other rendering API's down the line (not necessarily immediately).
+- Be portable to other rendering @api's down the line (not necessarily immediately).
 - Abstract away some implementation details that are more verbose and obtuse than they need to be, from the perspective of someone implementing new graphics features.
 - Guarantee some safety checks that make it a bit harder for engineers to shoot themselves in the foot.